exoframejs/exoframe/packages/exoframe-website/docs/config/project.md

   "buildargs": {
     "BUILD_ARG": "123",
-    // Use secrets to hide sensitive values from build args "OTHER_ARG": "@my-secret"
+    // Use secrets to hide sensitive values from build args
+    // Secrets are resolved by the server, so they don't work with local builds "OTHER_ARG": "@my-secret"
   },
   // Additional Docker labels for your container [optional]